wp-plugins/one-word-a-day/readme.txt

 Either you mistyped the code or the plugin wasn't translated into your language yet.
 If so contact me.

-= How do I display the quiz into a post or page? =
+= How do I display the quiz in a post or page? =

 For this the shortcode [owad] was defined.
 Type one of these shortcode types in your post or page: